No Sugar, No Sweets Today!

 Particularly critical are sugary drinks, since besides sugar they do not contain further nutrients and are quick and easy to access and can be consumed in large portions.
 Thus they promote obesity and increase the risk of type 2 diabetes.

+Health promotion starts with your shopping list.
 Who wants to look after their sugar intake while shopping, should have a close look at the Nutritional Facts: All types of sugar contained in foods are listed there.
 Also pay attention, where the information of sugar contained is placed, since the ingredients are listed in order of their amount.
 What comes first, is also in large quantities in the food.

 It is really easy to reduce your sugar intake while drinking.
 A squeeze of lemon in mineral water, mint leaves or ginger slices in unsweetened fruit and herbal infusion provide a rich and sweeter flavour without adding additional sugar.